the-daniel-rothig/eigencode/packages/yup-universal-locale/Readme.md

 # yup-universal-locale

-Build perfectly integrated extensions to [yup](https://github.com/jquense/yup) by registering custom validation methods to the locale.
+Build perfectly integrated extensions to [yup](https://github.com/jquense/yup) by registering custom validation method messages to the locale.

 ## Improved localisation

 Yup offers a `setLocale` method, allowing users to set custom default messages for validations.
 Unfortunately this only works for the built-in validations that `yup` ships with - custom tests cannot access this locale, which means that if you supply new validations, users of your extension can not set a default message for them.

 **yup-universal-locale** adds this functionality.
-Users of your validations don't have to do anything special or import anything - it's sufficient for your to import `yup-universal-locale` in your extension.
+Users of your validations don't have to do anything special or import anything - it's sufficient for you to import `yup-universal-locale` in your extension.

 ```javascript
 import { string, addMethod, setLocale } from 'yup';